1995 Palo Verde, Arizona, derailment

 The 1995 Palo Verde derailment took place on October 9, 1995, when Amtrak's Sunset Limited was derailed by terrorists near Palo Verde, Arizona on Southern Pacific Railroad tracks.
 Two locomotives, Amtrak GE P32-8BWH #511 leading and EMD F40PHR #398 trailing, and eight of twelve cars derailed, four of them falling 30 feet (9 m) off a trestle bridge into a dry river bed.
 Mitchell Bates, a sleeping car attendant, was killed.
 Seventy-eight people were injured, 12 of them seriously and 25 were hospitalized.

 Incident

 The site of the derailment in 2013.
 The large gouge in the embankment was created by the impact of the train.

 Four typewritten notes, attacking the ATF and the FBI for the 1993 Waco Siege, criticizing local law enforcement, and signed "Sons of the Gestapo", were found near the scene of the wreck, indicating that notes had been left nearby.
-All four notes were similar.
-One of the notes was found by Neal Hallford, a passenger traveling from Oklahoma to San Diego.
+All four notes were identical, and read: